Review: Red Pocket Mobile

 Overall, for the light user, you might be able to sneak in the $49.99 plan and just borrow a few MB here and there on the road.
 For the ‘I want to Facebook from my phone at home” body, the $39.99 plan is right up your alley.
 For you power users, and we don’t me those tethering fools that challenge themselves weekly to set a 100GB download record, the $59.99 plan should be a great fit.

-You can purchase Red Pocket Mobile Service at online superstore here.
+You can get a FREE Red Pocket Mobile SIM at online superstore here.

 UPDATE: Shortly after publication there was a change to the Red Pocket Mobile available plans.
 The new “MAX” plan features a $54.99 price tag and is limited to 1GB of data.
 This appears to be the new limit that AT&T is starting to hand down to their MVNO’s.
 We appreciate Red Pocket’s transparancy in the data allotment unlike carriers like Net10 and Straight Talk that will not publish a threshold, but rather will just terminate service for “excessive use”.
 As with any operator today, Unlimited has various meanings with RPM.
 From what we can tell, you can use 5,000 voice minutes, 5,000 SMS/MMS messages and 1GB of data with the $54.99 plan before any account actions are taken.
 If you have any additional questions feel free to post in the comments below.